nixworks/public/news/2013/09/16/index.md

 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com

 ### [Typhoon Man-yi hits central Japan with concerns raised about a possible impact on the stricken Fukushima Daiichi Nuclear Power Plant. ](/news/2013/09/16/typhoon-man-yi-hits-central-japan-with-concerns-raised-about-a-possible-impact-on-the-stricken-fukushima-daiichi-nuclear-power-plant.md)
-_Context: 2013 Pacific typhoon season, Fukushima Daiichi Nuclear Power Plant, Japan_
+_Context: Fukushima Daiichi Nuclear Power Plant, Japan, Typhoon Nari_

 ### [Rain continues in the American state of Colorado as more than 1,200 people remain unaccounted for in the current floods. ](/news/2013/09/16/rain-continues-in-the-american-state-of-colorado-as-more-than-1-200-people-remain-unaccounted-for-in-the-current-floods.md)
 As rain continued for a seventh day, inundating much of the state and creating a virtual moat around the closed Rocky Mountain National Park, Sandra Ellison waited at the Timberline Church here...